Oiya861028/Number-base-conversion/README.md

 # Number-base-conversion
+-Takes in Value from user using Scanner
-This program takes in a value and it's specified base from the user and converts the value into the desired base
+-Take in initial base for the value
+-Run method that converts the value into another value with the desired base